← All FAQs

 How does the decline in first-time buyers affect the resale value of my rental?

 That does not crater values overnight.
 What it does is lengthen selling times and put downward pressure on price for exactly the property type many rentals fall into — especially homes far from job centers and transit.
+Over a full decade the pressure compounds: the first-time-buyer pool is thinning from both ends, as Millennials trade up and a smaller Gen Z net out-migrates from California, so planning to sell that property in ten to fifteen years likely means selling into a weaker market than today's.

-For a Ventura County owner, the practical effect is that selling into a shrinking buyer pool is a slower, softer exit than it was a decade ago.
-The same trend that makes the property harder to sell also keeps it easier to rent, because priced-out would-be buyers stay renters.
+For a Ventura County owner, the practical effect is that selling into a shrinking buyer pool is a slower, softer exit than it was a decade ago — while the same trend keeps the property easier to rent, because priced-out would-be buyers stay renters.
+That is why the hold-and-rent case has been strengthening relative to the sell case.
+Whether it is right for you still depends on your goals, and we are glad to run that comparison.

 How should a rental owner respond to long-term demographic decline?

-Second, plan to reach your property's value without selling into a weakening buyer pool.
-You can borrow against built-up equity for a life event or a new purchase and keep the asset, rather than forcing a sale into soft demand.
+Third, plan to reach your property's value without selling into a weakening buyer pool.
+Borrow against built-up equity for a life event or a new purchase and keep the asset rather than forcing a sale into soft demand.
+For many long-term owners the endgame is to hold until death and let the IRC Section 1014 step-up reset the property's basis to fair market value, which can erase the lifetime gain for income-tax purposes.

 Is Gen Z really leaving California?